andrasq/node-qrpc/Readme.md

 the caller with the provided data.
 End() will also close the call.
 After the call is closed, no more replies can be sent.

+### server.addEndpoint( handlerName, handlerFunction(req, res))

+Define the code that will handle messages of type _handlerName_

+Message endpoints process messages, but do not return a response to the caller.
+This is a much more efficient way to push data for eg reporting or stats delivery.
+The handler function should not take a next function as a reminder that no response will be returned to the caller.
+A no-op next function is passed to the call just in case, however.

+NOTE:  The client _must_ _not_ pass a callback function when calling a message endoint, because endpoint calls will never be closed by the sender.

 ### server.listen( port, [whenListening()] )

 Start listening for calls.
 Incoming calls will invoke the appropritae